jackkilgore/synthdefjs/JOURNAL.md

 - [ ] do rigorous testing of the babel op overloading
 - [ ] add operators for stuff like 'pow'
 - [ ] make the anonymous function syntax work with babel
+- [ ] grab root node of AST ONLY once when parsing
+- [ ] make sure that your method for grabbing the function body is resiliant against different syntaxes

 30052021
 - [ ] look into babel resolvers for cleaner imports